 Interest income and interest expense are recognised on a time-proportion basis, taking account of the principal amount outstanding and the effective interest rate over the period to maturity.
 Interest income and interest expense are recognised in profit or loss for all interest-bearing instruments on an accrual basis using the effective interest method.
-Interest income includes changes in the fair value of the CPD's financial assets.
 Where financial assets have been impaired, interest income continues to be recognised on the impaired value, based on the original effective interest rate.
 Interest income and interest expense include the amortisation of any discount or premium, or other differences between the initial carrying amount of an interest-bearing instrument and its amount at maturity calculated on the effective interest basis.